Bandanaira Airport

-Most tourists come between February–May and September–December because that is when the weather is the best for snorkeling and diving.
+Most tourists come between February–May and September–December because that is when the weather is most suitable for snorkeling and diving.

 Facilities

 This airport is a very small airport with few facilities.
 When planes take off or land, the airport sounds a siren to warn local residents to clear off the runway.

 The largest aircraft that the runway can handle is a C-212.

 Airlines and destinations

 Ground transportation

 Local ground transport is available to and from the Banda airport either from private hire cars or motorcycle taxis called "ojek."